 In contrast, some studies have underscored the positive relationship between future orientation and life satisfaction.
 Many researchers have discussed this relation based on self-efficacy, motivation, goal setting, or one's sense of control over life (Bandura 1990; Burack and Lachman 1996; Prenda and Lachman 2001).
 Trommsdorff (1994) argued that people organize their future behavior according to their time orientation, which comprises specific expectations and evaluations about future events.
 Future orientation is related to setting goals, planning activities, and the ability to control future outcomes.
-Prenda and Lachman (2001) viewed a future orientation or propensity to plan for the future as a life management strategy, and found a positive association between future orientation, life satisfaction was the greatest among the elderly, although future orientation in the propensity to plan itself declined with age.
+Prenda and Lachman (2001) viewed a future orientation or propensity to plan for the future as a life management strategy, and found a positive association between future orientation, life satisfaction, and perceived control over life.
+The future orientation's effect on life satisfaction was the greatest among the elderly, although future orientation in the propensity to plan itself declined with age.
 They also found a mediating role of sense of control that enhanced the increases in the relation between future orientation and life satisfaction.

 Other studies have extended the scope of the discussion of time orientation and satisfaction to consumer financial decisions and satisfaction.
 Financial status is one of the important life domains and financial satisfaction is defined as the subjective evaluation of financial status.
 Extensive empirical evidence supports that financial issues are significantly associated with job performance (Joo et al. 2008; Kim and Garman 2003), physical and mental health (Bridges and Disney 2010; Kim et al. 2003; Serido et al. 2014; Shaw et al. 2011), relationship (Archuleta et al. 2011; Britt et al. 2008; Clark-Lempers et al. 1990; Ponnet 2014), and subjective well-being (Ervasti and Venetoklis 2010; Tay et al. 2017; Xiao et al. 2009).
-Thus, financial satisfaction, defined as the subjective evaluation of financial status, is often linked to satisfaction with overall life (Bowling and Windsor 2001; Diener et al. 1995; Tiefenbach and Kohlbacher 2016; Xiao et al. 2017; Joo and Grable 2004).
-Tiefenbach and Kohlbacher (2016) found financial statisfaction is the most significant predictor of happiness.
+Thus, financial satisfaction, defined as the subjective evaluation of financial status, is often linked to satisfaction with overall life (Bowling and Windsor 2001; Diener et al. 1995; Tiefenbach and Kohlbacher 2016; Xiao et al. 2009) as well as satisfaction with other life domains (Archuleta et al. 2011; Mao et al. 2017; Joo and Grable 2004).
+Tiefenbach and Kohlbacher (2016) found financial satisfaction is the most significant predictor of happiness.